 Banana is one of the most relished and healthiest fruits on the planet.
 There are more than 1000 different varieties of bananas available around the world, while in India, only 20 varieties are predominantly cultivated and one such variety that is quite popular is the red banana.
 The Dacca banana or the red bananas are very soft and sweeter than the regular ones and alkaline in nature.
 Red bananas taste like regular bananas with a tinge of raspberry sweetness.

 Red bananas are characterized by their distinct colour, which ranges from purple to brown, depending on the ripeness.
-They are available all-round the year, it is affordable, nutritious, tasty and has potent medicinal properties, which makes it one of the most demanding fruit.
-It comes with a chock full of essential nutrients and may benefit you to boost energy instantly, trigger the immune system, uplift cardiac health, and improve digestion.
+They are available all round the year, it is affordable, nutritious, tasty and have potent medicinal properties, which makes them one of the most demanding fruit.
+It comes with a chock full of essential nutrients and may benefit you by boosting energy instantly, triggering the immune system, uplifting cardiac health, and improving digestion.

 Red Banana